jaimeizuz/business-automation-platform-jbpm/README.md

     Password: password@1

 ## Mockserver
-Allows to create mock services by creating a file called expectations.json with the expected format (see https://www.mock-server.com/mock_server/initializing_expectations.html)
+Allows to create mock services by creating a file called expectations.json in the same directory where docker-compose.yml is located with the expected format (see https://www.mock-server.com/mock_server/initializing_expectations.html)

 **How to access**
 http://localhost:1080/<your-created-mock-service>